jw-ml/dat5_spam-filter/paper.md

 ###Conclusions

 Naive Bayes is a very powerful tool.
 Even initial runs of the models were returning accuracy rates greater than 98%.
 Further, there also a large number of potential features that can be created from text documents.
-I was only limited by my ability with work with text, rather than by the amount of information contained in the emails.